PLEASE TAKE THE TIME TO READ ALL THE INFORMATION BELOW!

 Please Read Carefully Before Applying To Adopt A Lurcher SOS Sighthound.

 - To be considered to adopt one of our hounds, your garden must be fully secure, fenced to 6 feet or more in height and totally escape-proof.
 All gates must also be 6 feet in height and secured.
-Please do not apply if your either your fencing and/or gate is less than 6 feet high unless you are fully prepared to raise it/them to 6 feet or more.
+Please do not apply if either your fencing and/or gate is less than 6 feet high unless you are fully prepared to raise it/them to 6 feet or more.
 The only exception to this is with old or infirm dogs and very young puppies, where we will accept 5 feet high fences and gates.
 We do home to applicants with no garden – however we do not home to applicants with communal gardens or shared gardens.

 - All potential homes will be subject to a home check.

 - We do ask that you are prepared to travel to meet the dog of your choice in their foster home with any existing dogs.
 The dog of your choice MUST meet with ALL your dogs prior to adoption to see if they get along.
 We cannot transport dogs to you.
 And we cannot meet you half way.
 You must be committed enough to travel with all your existing dogs to where the dog of your choice is fostered.

 - All your current dogs must be fully vaccinated and vaccination certificates will need to be produced at your home check.

-- All your current dogs must be insured and insurance certificates will need to be produced when you are home checked.
-Any dog adopted from Lurcher SOS must also be insured within 5 days of adoption.
+- Any dog adopted from Lurcher SOS must also be insured within 5 days of adoption.

 - We do not home any of our dogs to working (hunting) homes.

 - We do not home our dogs to applicants with electric fences.

 - We do not home our dogs to applicants who are inexperienced with sighthounds.
 You must be familiar with sighthounds and all their behaviours.